Thermoset polymer matrix: Polyimides

-Polyimide film possesses a unique combination of properties that make it ideal for a variety of applications in many different industries especially as excellent physical, electrical, and mechanical properties are maintained over a wide temperature range.
+Polyimide film possesses a unique combination of properties that make it ideal for a variety of applications in many different industries, especially as physical, electrical, and mechanical properties are maintained over a wide temperature range.

 High-performance polyimide resin is used in electrical, wear resistant and as structural materials when combined with reinforcement for aircraft-aerospace applications, which are replacing heavier more expensive metals.
 High temperature processing causes some technical problems as well as higher costs compared to other polymers.
 Hysols PMR series is an example of this polymer.